 In fact, the Army did print various lists with different spellings of names: Dettron or Bastron for Sergeant Frank Betron, the model for Ben Potter.
 This is one of the reasons why I chose this setting for my character.
 It makes sense that if he survived, he still might not want to be found.
-Several survivors stayed in the Philippines afterward—in Betron’s case, maybe to find a woman from Balangiga.
+Moreover, several survivors stayed in the Philippines afterward—in Betron’s case, maybe to find a woman from Balangiga.
 Now, there’s a story there!

 So, it was decided: Ben served in Company C, Ninth Infantry, which saw action in China during the Boxer War, and then returned to the Philippines to be stationed in Balangiga.
 Poor Ben.
 Poor Balangiga.